-- Bake the nankhatai at 150 degree C for 20 to 25 minutes.
+- Keep the baking tray on the center rack of the preheated oven and baje the nankhatai at 150 degree C for 20 to 25 minutes.
 I had to bake them for exactly 22 minutes.
 A sign that the nankhatai are baked is the bottom turns light golden brown in colour.
 Baking time varies for each oven.
 So do a first check at 15 minutes.
 Please note that the top of the nankhatai does’nt change colour, only the bottom does.
-Once done remove from the oven after 3 to 4 minutes and place them on a wire rack to cool completely.
+Once done remove from the oven after 2 to 3 minutes and place them on a wire rack to cool completely.

-- Once cool, line a blotting paper at the bottom of an air tight jar and store the nankhatai.
+- Once cool, line a blotting paper at the bottom of a cookie jar and store the nankhatai.